williaz/Finance/FRM-handbook.md

   - with 0.0001 representing an interest rate change of one basis point (bp) or one-hundredth of a percent.
 The DVBP, sometimes called the DV01
   - The dollar value of a basis point is the dollar exposure of a bond price for a change in yield of 0.01%.

+- The modified duration is an adjusted version of the Macaulay duration, which accounts for changing yield to maturities.
+- duration
+  - D=T for zero-coupon bond
+- DD: dollar duration
+  - modified DD * P0
+- coupon curve duration
+  - the market prices of securites with diff coupons
+  - calc df
+- Convexity is always positive for regular coupon-paying bonds.
+Greater convexity is beneficial for both falling and rising yields.